Testing Guide

 pactl list short sink-inputs - refresh the inventory from the desktop app before retesting

-Treat that test pass as partial by design:
+Treat that test pass as partial audio support:

 - desktop launch and layout should work